Price

 - Desktop notifications when bonuses are claimable

-- Auto-claiming on Pro (clicks the claim button for you)
+- Auto-claiming on Unlimited (clicks the claim button for you)

 - Profit dashboard tracking deposits, withdrawals, and profit across all accounts